 Not sure which card to choose?
 Let us help you

 Simplii Financial Cash Back Visa

-These drawbacks aside however, the fact this card has no annual fee means it can make for a great companion card that can help you pocket some additional savings on all your restaurant-related purchases.
+Drawbacks aside, the fact the Simplii Financial Cash Back Visa has no annual fee means it can make for a great companion card that can help you pocket some additional savings on your restaurant-related purchases.